5 Questions for Leaders to ask as businesses begin to return.

 The speed at which the shutters came down on the economy meant many essential projects were shelved overnight.
 If they were good enough in the first place and they still matter, get out of the blocks now and have them delivered by hiring contractors (contingent professionals).
 Equally, if you do not work in HR, you may find it difficult to appreciate the scale of complexity facing HR functions everywhere as they return their workforces, aligned to employee welfare, health and safety legislation.
 Workforce capability and performance is challenging at any point, but against the backdrop of the Covid crisis it demands all their attention.
 Bring in contractor support for operational HR or HR project delivery now.
 Don’t wait until essential people services fail, creating down the line problems for your customers and other critical stakeholders, act now and improve your organisation agility with flexible resources.

 4. What is the most creative move your firm has made under this crisis?

 For many leaders, struggling with the “now” challenges of their organisations understandably makes contemplating the “next” version of their business, almost impossible.
-This is one of the reasons the Government’s repurposing of Brexit grants to support working capital needs of firms has had low take up.
-The requirements for funding are too centred around the need to produce evidence of efforts and commitment to R&D and innovation.
 When you are fighting for your enterprise’s daily existence, considering the “next new level” is tough.
 That said, innovation is at the heart of adaptation.
 What has your firm learned to do more efficiently?
 What has changed for your customers that impacts their needs now?
-If global supply chains begin to shorten, what can your organisation do to exploit this?
-How many of your employees would grab an opportunity to work on an innovation task force to think laterally for your firm, its processes, your customers, the future of the business.
-What might it lead to?
+If global supply chains remain a mess, what can your organisation do to exploit this?
+How many of your employees would grab an opportunity to work on an innovation task force to think laterally for your firm and your customers?

 5. How has your workplace changed for the better and what do you need to do to perpetuate this beyond this crisis?